Desvart/ts-jest-cucumber-esm-template/README.md

 </div>

-This package contains a clean NodeJS TypeScript project template to start from scratch.
+This package contains a clean NodeJS TypeScript project template for starting from scratch.

+This template was originally created to help me build and test my code for the [BitBurner](https://bitburner.readthedocs.io/en/latest/index.html#) project, hence some uncommon configurations choices.
+Over time, it has become useful in its own rights, outside of its original purpose, hence this standalone template.

 This template has the following characteristics: